 Trade wars can initially have a positive effect on a country’s economy by protecting domestic industries and jobs.
 Also, a trade war can lower a country’s trade deficit since it encourages consumers to buy domestically-made products rather than imports.
 However, they can also have some potentially negative long-term effects.

 - If you’re aren’t sure how a trade war can affect your portfolio, a financial advisor may be able to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Do you know how much investment risk you can take during a trade war?
 Do you know how it affects your investment’s growth?
 What will inflation do to your portfolio?
 If these questions trouble you, SmartAsset’s investing guide may provide some answers.